serghiou/best-of-data-science/best-of-text-editors.md

 * **[Stencila.](https://stenci.la/)** Free.
 This appears super cool, even though I have not used it yet.
 It looks great for authoring Markdown documents in conjunction with underlying data science code and your data in order to produce live documents; almost like a better-looking version of R-Markdown.

+***

 ## LaTeX

 * **[Overleaf/ShareLaTeX.](https://www.overleaf.com/)** The best editor for LaTeX I have found so far.
 It makes creating such documents super easy.
 Love the integration with GitHub and how easy to makes it to cite.

 * **[Thesis template.](https://github.com/dcroote/stanford-thesis-example)** A template created by a Stanford graduate to help others write their thesis in LaTeX painlessly.

+***

+## Code

+* **[Vim](https://medium.com/better-programming/vim-isnt-that-scary-here-are-5-free-resources-you-can-use-to-learn-it-5bba109a7422)** Free.
+Tutorial.
+Vim is probably the most used text editor for programmers.
+Even though it has a steep learning curve, it comes with great functionality.
+This tutorial is a good start.

 </div>